drshahizan/research-design/proposal/proposal24251/Albaagari10/readme.md

 ## Research Objectives

-(a)	To conduct a preprocessing of the office products reviews datasets for sentiment analysis.
+-	To conduct a preprocessing of the office products reviews datasets for sentiment analysis.
-(b)	To train a machine learningimodel that is capable of sorting customer evaluations into three unique sentimenticategories, namely positive, neutral, and negativeicategories
+- To train a machine learningimodel that is capable of sorting customer evaluations into three unique sentimenticategories, namely positive, neutral, and negativeicategories
-(c)	To develop a dashboard that summarize the analysis and making conclusion of their behaviour.
+- To develop a dashboard that summarize the analysis and making conclusion of their behaviour.

 ---